ToCraft/woodwalkers-mod/README.md

 You can switch your shape by pressing the TRANSFORM_KEY (by default 'G').
 Choose carefully!
 This choice is forever!
 Once chosen, you can't change it again!
 (But still, there's an OP-command and a config-option to reset your second shape after death...)

-### Using the old menu

-Disable "enableUnlockSystem" in the config.

-Open the menu to select your second shape by pressing the MENU_KEY (by default ' ^ ').

 ## How can I support this project?

 I'm always happy about someone who translates this mod to other languages or tells me about bugs/issues.